Learning Outcomes

 Proper registration is essential for enforceability against successors:

-- In registered land, enter a notice on the charges register for restrictive covenants.
+- In registered land, enter a notice on the charges register to protect restrictive covenants (LRA 2002 s 32).
+Without a notice, a purchaser for value will take free.

 Building Schemes